YvoGao/DMPT/README.md

 ## Acknowledgement :pray:
-We used [PENGI](https://github.com/microsoft/Pengi) for model instantiation and borrowed a part of code from [COOP/COCOOP](https://github.com/KaiyangZhou/CoOp) [PALM](https://github.com/asif-hanif/DMPT) to implement baselines.
+We used [PENGI](https://github.com/microsoft/Pengi) for model instantiation and borrowed a part of code from [COOP/COCOOP](https://github.com/KaiyangZhou/CoOp) and [PALM](https://github.com/asif-hanif/DMPT) to implement baselines.
 We thank the respective authors for releasing the code.

 <hr />